regexyl/notes/Global Talent Visa Preparation.md

 # Application
 ## Criteria

+### Mandatory

+- Show they have been recognized as having potential to be a leading talent in the digital technology field in the last 5 years.

+### Non-mandatory

-1. Number 2: Recognized for my work outside of my immediate occupation that contributed to the advancement of the sector)
+1. Number 2 Recognized for my work outside of my immediate occupation that contributed to the advancement of the sector)
 2. Number 3: Made a significant technical, commercial or entrepreneurial contributions to the field as a founder, senior executive, board member or employee of a product-led digital technology company
+	1. Or Number 1?: innovation as a founder of a product led digital technology company or as an employee working on a new digital field or concept

 ## Recommendation letters (3)